cloudmesh/technologies/chapters/incomming/tensorflow.md

 | keywords | Tensor, Tensorflow|

-TensorFlow provides a platform for implementing machine learning algorithms and is highly prefered with deep neural network models and algorithms.
+TensorFlow provides a platform for implementing machine learning algorithms and is highly preferred with deep neural network models and algorithms.
 Google Brain team[hid-sp18-520-TensorFlowWiki] developed TensorFlow.
 TensorFlow is cross-platform, it can support mobile and embedded platforms and facilitates with APIs to support